 |Result analysis deadline||July, 2018|

-There are five classical tracks: optimal, bounded-cost, satisficing, agile, and multi-core.
+There are four classical tracks: optimal, bounded-cost, satisficing, and agile.
+(The multi-core track was canceled due to a low number of participants.)
 The tracks differ in the amount of resources available and in the scoring method.
-The tracks focus on coverage (optimal and cost-bounded), plan quality (satisficing, multi-core), and solving time (agile).
+The tracks focus on coverage (optimal and cost-bounded), plan quality (satisficing), and solving time (agile).
 We encourage participants to enter their planner in all tracks.